Music has the capacity to engage, entertain, challenge, inspire and empower

 The Health and Physical Education curriculum teaches students how to be part of a healthy, active population and experience the personal and social benefits of living a healthy, active and fulfilling life.
 The curriculum focuses on the explicit development of movement skills and concepts required for students to participate in a range of physical activities with competence and confidence.
 This supports ongoing participation across the lifespan, and positive health outcomes.

-Kelmscott Primary School hosts events and carnivals throughout the year and competes in inter-school carnivals for swimming, athletics and cross-country and various times during the year.
+Kelmscott Primary School hosts events and carnivals throughout the year and competes in inter-school carnivals at various times during the year.
 Our students engage in sporting-based play during break times and have access to a wide variety of sports equipment.
-We have a runner's club one morning per week that begins at 8.30am.

 From Year 3 our students learn German as a language and engage in cultural studies.
 Students engage in learning experiences which incorporate both spoken and written aspects of the German language with Frau Anderson.